Leave-One-Out-, Bootstrap- and Cross-Conformal Anomaly Detectors: Introduction

-The standard conformal procedure, splits available (\textit{non-anomalous}) training data $\mathcal{D}$ into a \textit{proper training set} $\mathcal{D_{\text{train}}}$ and a \textit{calibration set} $\mathcal{D_{\text{calib}}}$.
-After fitting a scoring function $\hat{s}$ with an algorithm $\mathcal{A}$ on $\mathcal{D_{\text{train}}}$, respective anomaly scores (\textit{conformity scores}) $\hat{s}(\mathcal{D_{\text{calib}}})$ are calculated.
-The \textit{p}-values of unseen observations are computed as the relative rank of the obtained score among the scores as calculated for the \textit{calibration set}, cf. \cite{Liang2024}.
-Resulting statistical guarantees hold when \textit{inliers} in training and test data are \textit{exchangeable} --- a term related to but \textit{weaker} than the assumption of IID, as it only requires invariance to permutation without independence.
+The standard split- or inductive conformal procedure splits available (non-anomalous) training data $\mathcal{D}$ into a proper training set $\mathcal{D}_{\text{train}}$ and a calibration set $\mathcal{D}_{\text{calib}}$.
+After fitting a scoring function $\hat{s}$ with an algorithm $\mathcal{A}$ on $\mathcal{D}_{\text{train}}$, anomaly scores (also conformity scores) are computed on the held-out $\mathcal{D}_{\text{calib}}$.
+During inference, $p$-values of unseen test observations are then computed as the relative rank of the obtained score among the scores as calculated on $\mathcal{D}_{\text{calib}}$ \cite{Liang2024}.
+Resulting statistical guarantees hold when inliers in the calibration and test samples are exchangeable --- a term related to but weaker than the assumption of IID, as it only requires invariance to permutation without independence.